luguodata/Disaster-Response-Pipeline/README.md

 Then you will get the web app link and open it with browser.

 ## Required packages
-Besides regular pre-install packages, you need below package to run this project: <br />
+Besides regular pre-install packages, you need below packages to run this project: <br />

 Flask==1.0.2 <br />
 plotly==3.6.1 <br />